 Java virtual machine is responsible for executing Java programs.
 JRE consists of JVM along with some libraries.
 It is software that takes the Java code and combines it with the required libraries so the Java Virtual Machine can execute that code.
 This means JVM executes the code with the help of an interpreter.
 If we look at the complete working Java framework of JRE:

-- It grabs the compiled code from the memory,
+- It grabs the compiled code from memory,

 - Loads that compiled Java code into the main memory, and

-- Connect it with the appropriate Java class libraries so that the Java Virtual Machine could finally execute it.
+- Connect it with the appropriate Java class libraries so that the Java Virtual Machine can finally execute it.

 When we install Java or Java Standard Edition , we do not have to install JRE separately.
 Java SE comes with a complete package that consists of the JDK with an appropriate and compatible version of JRE.
 The Java code becomes platform-independent only if that system has a Java development kit with a compatible version of JRE.